EU Commission – Chambers Ireland – Credit Management Event

 What can Irish exporters do to minimise bad debt risks while continuing to grow their business into new markets?

 One way of reducing risk and improving the collection process is to use more secure methods of payment.
-Companies can avail of well established Trade Finance payments methods to secure prompt payment for their goods.
+Companies can avail of well-established Trade Finance payment methods to secure prompt payment for their goods.
 Getting paid in advance is ideal, but this is rarely possible in emerging markets.
 Next to advance payment, the best payment process is a Letter of Credit (L/C).
-An L/C contract is often a requirement under the importing country’s exchange control and import licence regulations.
+An L/C contract is often a requirement under the importing country’s exchange control and import license regulations.

 Essentially, in an L/C contract, the buyer’s credit risk is replaced by the commitment of payment by the buyer’s bank (issuing bank).
 The buyer’s bank provides a bank undertaking to pay, under the rules of the International Chamber of Commerce (ICC).
 If the L/C is confirmed, the conditional guarantee is further underwritten by a the exporter’s bank,( at an additional cost to the exporter).
 Exporters often dislike L/C’s because of the difficulty in complying with the terms of the credit, but with proper training or support, companies rarely experience difficulties.